-Scope of the Collection
+Purpose of the Collection

-Geographical coverage: Middle East and North Africa (Afghanistan to Morocco) and Middle Eastern peoples and Muslims in the diaspora.
-Islam in South/Southeast Asia and the Balkans, Central Asia, India, and "Sudanic" Africa are also collected, but are done in coordination with other collection managers.
+The collection encompasses the region of the Middle East and North Africa (MENA) from Afghanistan to Morocco and Middle Eastern peoples and Muslims in the diaspora.
+Islam in South/Southeast Asia, the Balkans, Central Asia, and Sudanic Africa is also collected, but to a lesser degree.

-Chronological coverage: Ancient to contemporary.
+Ancient to contemporary.

-Publication types and formats
+Publication Dates and Places